Updated: May 30, 2020.

 You are now reading Gentleman Within’s definitive t-shirt guide.
 Today a t-shirt can be found in every man’s wardrobe.
 Along with underwear and socks, it’s without a doubt the most commonly worn article of clothing.
-We wear them under dress shirts, jackets, and blazers, from our bedside to the beach, we even wear them to sleep.
-In fact, you’re probably wearing one right now.

-So why are t-shirts even worth talking about—I mean it’s just a shirt, not much to say right?
+So why are t-shirts even worth talking about — I mean it’s just a shirt, not much to say right?
 Au contraire, this simple yet versatile men’s wardrobe essential has history, and there’s a reason why it’s worn by everybody from rockstar celebrities to your average joe.

 In this definitive t-shirt guide I’ll go over 5 different types of t-shirts, ways to wear them, how a t-shirt should fit, and where to buy them.